rasbt/mlxtend/docs/sources/CONTRIBUTING.md

 ### Building the documentation

+Please note that documents containing code examples are generated from IPython Notebook files located in `mlxtend/docs/examples` and converted to markdown via

+    $bash ~/github/mlxtend/docs/examples$ nbconvert --to markdown <file.ipynb>

-The documentation is build using [mkdocs](http://www.mkdocs.org).
+The markdown file should be placed into the documentation directory at `mlxtend/docs/doc` to build the documentation via  [mkdocs](http://www.mkdocs.org).
-If you are adding a new document, please add it to the `~/github/mlxtend/docs/mkdocs.yml` file.
+If you are adding a new document, please also include it in the pages section in the `mlxtend/docs/mkdocs.yml` file.

-In order to view the documentation locally, execute `mkdocs serve` from the `mlxtend/docs` directory.
+To ensure that the documentation is rendered correctly, you can view the documentation locally by executing `mkdocs serve` from the `mlxtend/docs` directory.

 For example,

-	~/github/mlxtend/docs >mkdocs serve
+	$bash ~/github/mlxtend/docs$ mkdocs serve

-If everything looks fine, the documentation can be build by executing
+The HTML files of the documentation are then build by executing

-	~/github/mlxtend/docs >mkdocs build
+	$bash ~/github/mlxtend/docs$ mkdocs build

 <br>